redis/redis-doc/topics/sentinel.md

 If the instance is still in an error condition after this try, it will eventually be failed over.

-Slaves priority
+Replicas priority
 ---

-Redis instances have a configuration parameter called `slave-priority`.
+Redis instances have a configuration parameter called `replica-priority`.
-This information is exposed by Redis slave instances in their `INFO` output, and Sentinel uses it in order to pick a slave among the ones that can be used in order to failover a master:
+This information is exposed by Redis replica instances in their `INFO` output, and Sentinel uses it in order to pick a replica among the ones that can be used in order to failover a master:

-1. If the slave priority is set to 0, the slave is never promoted to master.
+1. If the replica priority is set to 0, the replica is never promoted to master.
-2. Slaves with a *lower* priority number are preferred by Sentinel.
+2. Replicas with a *lower* priority number are preferred by Sentinel.

-For example if there is a slave S1 in the same data center of the current master, and another slave S2 in another data center, it is possible to set S1 with a priority of 10 and S2 with a priority of 100, so that if the master fails and both S1 and S2 are available, S1 will be preferred.
+For example if there is a replica S1 in the same data center of the current master, and another replica S2 in another data center, it is possible to set S1 with a priority of 10 and S2 with a priority of 100, so that if the master fails and both S1 and S2 are available, S1 will be preferred.

-For more information about the way slaves are selected, please check the **slave selection and priority** section of this documentation.
+For more information about the way replicas are selected, please check the **replica selection and priority** section of this documentation.

 Sentinel and Redis authentication
 ---

-When the master is configured to require a password from clients, as a security measure, slaves need to also be aware of this password in order to authenticate with the master and create the master-slave connection used for the asynchronous replication protocol.
+When the master is configured to require a password from clients, as a security measure, replicas need to also be aware of this password in order to authenticate with the master and create the master-replica connection used for the asynchronous replication protocol.

 This is achieved using the following configuration directives:

 * `requirepass` in the master, in order to set the authentication password, and to make sure the instance will not process requests for non authenticated clients.
-* `masterauth` in the slaves in order for the slaves to authenticate with the master in order to correctly replicate data from it.
+* `masterauth` in the replicas in order for the replicas to authenticate with the master in order to correctly replicate data from it.

-When Sentinel is used, there is not a single master, since after a failover slaves may play the role of masters, and old masters can be reconfigured in order to act as slaves, so what you want to do is to set the above directives in all your instances, both masters and slaves.
+When Sentinel is used, there is not a single master, since after a failover replicas may play the role of masters, and old masters can be reconfigured in order to act as replicas, so what you want to do is to set the above directives in all your instances, both masters and replicas.

-This is also usually a sane setup since you don't want to protect data only in the master, having the same data accessible in the slaves.
+This is also usually a sane setup since you don't want to protect data only in the master, having the same data accessible in the replicas.

-However, in the uncommon case where you need a slave that is accessible without authentication, you can still do it by setting up **a slave priority of zero**, to prevent this slave from being promoted to master, and configuring in this slave only the `masterauth` directive, without using the `requirepass` directive, so that data will be readable by unauthenticated clients.
+However, in the uncommon case where you need a replica that is accessible without authentication, you can still do it by setting up **a replica priority of zero**, to prevent this replica from being promoted to master, and configuring in this replica only the `masterauth` directive, without using the `requirepass` directive, so that data will be readable by unauthenticated clients.